open-dcs/open-dcs.github.io/doc/_drafts/dcs-daqd-srs.md

 ---
 layout: post
-title:  Software Requirements Specification for libdcs-core
+title:  Software Requirements Specification for dcs-daqd
 author: Geoff Johnson <geoff.jay@gmail.com>
-date:   2016-09-07 19:15:14 -0700
+date:   2016-09-07 19:38:04 -0700
-description: An SRS for the core library of OpenDCS components.
+description: An SRS for the OpenDCS data acquisition daemon.
 categories: requirements
-permalink: /doc/requirements/libdcs-core-srs
+permalink: /doc/requirements/dcs-daqd-srs
 ---

-The requirements specification for the core set of OpenDCS classes is described in this section.<br/>
+The requirements specification for the data acquisition (DAQ) set of OpenDCS classes is described in this section.<br/>
 <!--break-->

 ## Functionality